Merchant QR code, how do they work?

 Use Lyra’s EPOS

-Lyra’s EPOS or Electronic Point of Sales Application enables secure and on-the-spot payment collections from the mobile device.
+In conclusion, Lyra’s EPOS or Electronic Point of Sales Application enables secure and on-the-spot payment collections from the mobile device.
 It eliminates the need for bulky POS hardware and cates the need of the omnichannel business.